Brazil takes 'war of words' on Elon Musk to a new level

 War of words

-Musk has become embroiled in a war of words with UK Prime Minister, Keir Starmer and EU commissioner Thierry Breton in the wake of the UK riots triggered by disinformation on social media.
+Last month, Musk became embroiled in a war of words with UK Prime Minister, Keir Starmer and EU commissioner Thierry Breton in the wake of the UK riots triggered by disinformation on social media.

 Social media blamed for far-right violence

-Sir Keir, who has faced criticism for his handling of the far-right violence that swept across England and Wales leaving over 100 police officers injured, blamed social media for its role in the unrest and called on network bosses to take action.
+Sir Keir blamed social media for its role in the unrest that swept across England and Wales leaving over 100 police officers injured, and called on network bosses to take action.

 Mass stabbing that sparked riots

-False information was spread on various platforms including X regarding the identity of the 17-year-old who rampaged through a Taylor Swift dance workshop in Southport, northwest England, stabbing three little girls to death and severely injuring eight others on July 29.
+False information was spread on various platforms including X regarding the identity of the 17-year-old who murdered three little girls and severely injured eight others on July 29, erroneously claiming he was a Muslim immigrant.

 Sir Keir's reprimand